-Many students wait until their senior year to begin research, but we encourage you to consider starting earlier, in your junior or even sophomore year.
+Many students wait until their senior year to begin research, but we encourage you to consider starting earlier, in your junior, sophomore, or even freshman year.

 Research carried out at Wake Forest through the Wake Forest Research Fellowship program, research experiences at other sites, such as a participation in a summer Research Experiences for Undergraduates (REU) program, or other independent research, also satisfy the requirement.
-A student wishing to satisfy the research requirement through a mechanism other than Bio 391-392 must get approval for the project in advance from his or her major advisor.
-After completion of the project, the student must fill out a research equivalency form (see next page), which is submitted to and must be approved by the advisor.
-This will appear on the transcript, but no credit will be awarded.
-In order to qualify as a research experience, students must be actual participants in a research project.
-Shadowing a scientist or working as a technical assistant in a laboratory does not constitute a research experience.
+A student wishing to satisfy the research requirement through a mechanism other than Bio 391-392 should get approval for the project in advance from his or her major advisor.
+After completion of the project, the student must fill out a research equivalency form, which is submitted to and must be approved by the advisor.
+This experience will appear on the transcript and, in the case of BS Biology majors, will satisfy the major requirement, but no credit hours or letter grade will be awarded.

-Biology 391-394: Research in Biology: Students may receive academic credit for work in any of the research laboratories in a science department on the Reynolda Campus or in one of a select group of laboratories at the WFU School of Medicine.
+Biology 391-394: Research in Biology: Students may receive academic credit for work in any of the research laboratories in a science department on the Reynolda Campus or in a laboratory at the WFU School of Medicine.
 Credit for such work is received by registering for Research in Biology, Bio.
 391 and/or 392, which are offered for 2 hours each.
 A maximum of 4 hours of research in biology credits may be applied toward the major, but an additional 4 hours (Bio.
 393 and/or 394) may be taken and applied towards graduation as elective credits.
 Students who choose one or more of these courses are directed in their studies in the research laboratory of a faculty member, who, working with the student, designs an original research project for independent study by the student.
-At the end of the semester, the student must write a paper on the experience, in the format of a scientific paper, which details the scientific question, describes the techniques used to address the question, and summarizes and discusses the results.
-The paper is submitted to the research advisor and will be used in calculating the student’s grade for the course.
+At the end of the semester, the student must write a paper on the experience, in the format of a scientific paper.
+This paper should describe the scientific question and the techniques used to address the question, and summarize and discuss the results.
+The paper is submitted to the research adviser.

-To register for Bio 391, students need permission of instructor.
-It is best to speak to faculty and establish what lab you will be working in the semester prior to the one in which you plan to do research.
-Each lab has a finite number of research spots.If you are interested in doing research at the School of Medicine, speak to your academic advisor about how to select a lab and contact a faculty member there.
+To register for Bio 391, students need a POI (permission of instructor) number from the mentoring faculty member (or, in the case of research at the medical school, from their major advisor).
+It is essential to speak to faculty and establish what lab you will be working in the semester prior to the one in which you plan to do research.
+Each lab has a finite number of research spots, so advance planning is strongly recommended.